C1. Protected areas

 Key results

-The total extent of land and sea protected in the UK through national and international protected areas, and through wider landscape designations, has increased by 13 million hectares (MHa), from 27.6 MHa in December 2017 to 40.6 MHa as at 31 March 2022 (Figure C1i).
+The total extent of land and sea protected in the UK through national and international protected areas, and through wider landscape designations, has increased by 12million hectares (MHa), from 28.6 MHa in December 2019 to 40.6 MHa as at 31 March 2024 (Figure 1).
+This increase is almost entirely down to the designation of inshore and offshore marine protected areas (MPAs).
+The extent of protected areas on land has increased by 5,564 hectares since 2019.

-Figure C1i.
-Extent of UK nationally and internationally important protected areas: (a) on land and (b) at sea, 1950 to 2022.
+Figure 1.
+Extent of UK nationally and internationally important protected areas: (a) on land and (b) at sea, 1950 to 2024

 - The boundary between protected areas on land and at sea is mean high water (mean high water springs in Scotland).
 Coastal sites in the indicator are split between ‘on land’ and ‘at sea’ if they cross the mean high water mark.
 At-sea extent includes offshore marine protected areas out to the limit of the UK continental shelf.
 The area of UK sea is calculated at 88.543 million hectares.